The art of accessibility:

 Accessible content: the basics

-The gold standard for accessibility is set by the Web Accessibility Initiative, in their Web Content Accessibility Guidelines (WCAG).
+The most widely used standard for web accessibility is set by the Web Accessibility Initiative, in its Web Content Accessibility Guidelines (WCAG).
 The guidelines rest on four essential principles for online content, known as the POUR framework:

 Perceivable